 (This is one of the benefits and drawbacks of a FamilySearch family tree, it’s a shared family tree you don’t solely control, but you benefit from all the work distant relatives do, extending your family tree.
 Somewhere, you need to have a family tree you alone control.)

 Long Story Short

-So, long story short, you’re gathering with family for the holidays, either in person, online, or by phone.
-Do yourself and your posterity a favor and take a few extra minutes to record the family memories.
+So, long story short, any time you gather with family, either in person, online, or by phone, do yourself and your posterity a favor and take a few extra minutes to record the family memories.
 You can use the camera on your phone (remember to have the volume on) or type stories into your computer as they dictate, but don’t let the opportunity to record family memories slip away.

 One of my regrets is not leaving a recording device going as we gathered for my mother-in-law’s 80th birthday party when her six sons told stories about their childhoods.
 It was like sitting in a confessional hearing “what really happened.”
 How the fire really started, what really happened when Mom and Dad went on a dream vacation and left the oldest son in charge, etc. As they were telling stories and we were all laughing, I thought to myself, “I’ll never forget that story!”
 Wrong.
 Two years later I can’t remember what had us laughing so hard.

 If you don’t want to stifle the family fun by pausing to type up a story, ask everyone’s permission to turn on your video camera and record them telling their stories (remember you can’t upload video files to FamilySearch Memories, but you can type up the story from the video) OR ask if they’ll let you record their voices as they tell their story, using the FamilySearch Memories app to record/create this audio file.
 But absolutely ask permission before you record someone.